BobBuildTool/bob/doc/index.rst

 .. image:: /BOB_Logo.png
    :target: https://bobbuildtool.github.io/

-To get a glimpse on Bob start with the :doc:`Tutorial <tutorial/index>` or have a look at the `website <https://bobbuildtool.github.io/>`_.
+To get a glimpse on Bob start with the :doc:`Tutorials <tutorial/index>` or have a look at the `website <https://bobbuildtool.github.io/>`_.
 For a comprehensive reference on Bob's usage and features have a look at the :doc:`User manual
 <manual/index>`.

+There is also a `mini cheat sheet <_static/bob_cheatsheet.pdf>`_ with the most common used commands, options and keywords.

 Contents
 --------